Super Bowl XIV: Background

+Host selection process

-The NFL awarded Super Bowl XIV to Pasadena on June 14, 1977 at the owners' meetings held in New York City.
+The NFL awarded Super Bowl XIV to Pasadena on June 14, 1977, at the owners' meetings held in New York City.
 For the first time since 1973, multiple Super Bowl host sites were selected at the same meeting.
 A total of eight cities submitted bids: Miami, Pasadena, (Rose Bowl), Los Angeles (Coliseum), Houston, New Orleans, Dallas (Cotton Bowl), Seattle (Kingdome), and Detroit (Pontiac Silverdome).
 Seattle and Detroit were attempting to become the first cold-weather city to host a Super Bowl, albeit inside a domed stadium.
 Though neither were selected, Detroit was invited to bid for a future game at the next meeting.

 The selection of Pasadena came just six months after the Rose Bowl hosted its first Super Bowl (XI).
 Observers noted that the owners stuck with familiar venues this time around, choosing Miami for XIII and Pasadena for XIV.
 Early favorite Houston (Rice Stadium) reportedly fell out of favor with owners when it was revealed that birds were found in the showers of the Vikings training facility during Super Bowl VIII.
 Likewise New Orleans was passed over since the Superdome was already set to host Super Bowl XII.